HollyTotoC/HollyTotoC/README.md

 ## Hi there 👋 Bonjour tout le monde :D
-# I'm Toto, a full-stack developer!
+# I'm Toto, a front-end developer!

 ### However, I lean more towards front-end because I enjoy being part of the creative aspect of the job.
 10 years of editing and motion design experience have trained my eyes well.